 They are highly variable in colour, often accompanied with irregular blotching of black, red, gold, orange or pearly white.

 When they feed they stir up the bottom of ponds, lakes and rivers, muddying the water and destroying native plant and fish habitat.
 Koi carp are opportunistic omnivores, whch means they eat a wide range of food, including insects, fish eggs, juvenile fish of other species and a diverse range of plants and other organic matter.

 They feed like a vacuum cleaner, sucking up everything and blowing out what isn’t wanted.
 Aquatic plants are dislodged in the process and are unlikely to re-establish.
 Koi carp cause habitat loss for plants, native fish, invertebrates and waterfowl.

 Koi carp prefer still waters in lakes, or backwaters in rivers.
 They are highly tolerant of poor water quality and contribute to water quality decline.

 Koi carp are widespread in Auckland and Waikato.
 They are spreading into Northland and they have been found in isolated places in Whanganui, Hawke's Bay and Wellington.
-Koi carp are not known to be in the South Island.
+Koi carp have been illegally released in the Nelson/Marlborough area.